apache/dolphinscheduler-website/docs/en-us/release/faq.md

 ---

-## Q : Workflow template DAG, workflow instance, work task and what is the relationship among them
-A: 1, A DAG supports a maximum concurrency of 100?
-Does it mean that 100 workflow instances are generated and run concurrently?
-   ​	2, A task node in a DAG also has a concurrent number configuration.
+## Q : Workflow template DAG, workflow instance, work task and what is the relationship among them?
+A DAG supports a maximum concurrency of 100, does it mean that 100 workflow instances are generated and run concurrently?
+A task node in a DAG also has a concurrent number configuration.
 Does it mean that tasks can run concurrently with multiple threads?
 Is the maximum number 100?
+A:

 1.2.1 version
 ```
 master.properties